 Complete assembly guide pdf v1.2

-If you are an organisation, an institute or a shop, Kompas is available as a part of our regular DIY soldering workshop or as a dedicated Arduino coding workshop upon request.
+If you are an organization, an institute, or a shop, Kompas is available as a part of our regular DIY soldering workshop or as a dedicated Arduino coding workshop upon request.

-During the soldering workshop we assist participants into the soldering and assembling process of the module, the coding workshop shows how to read the code and how to hack it for different eurorack applications.
+During the soldering workshop, we assist participants in the soldering and assembling process of the module, the coding workshop shows how to read the code and how to hack it for different Eurorack applications.

 For workshop info and booking don't hesitate to get in touch with us (info[at]bastl-instruments.com)